Two-dimensional delta-Bose gas: skew-product relative motions: Formulations of main results

-We are ready to state the main theorem of this paper, which proves a diffusion representation of $\{P^\beta_t\}$.
-For the statement, we use the following explicit form of the kernel $P^\beta_t(z,\tilde{z})$ from inverting the Laplace transforms in \eqref{def:DBG}: for $z,\tilde{z}\in \Bbb C$,
+We are ready to state the first main theorem of this paper, which proves a Feynman--Kac-type formula of $\{P^\beta_t\}$.
+For the statement, we use the following explicit form of the kernel $P^\beta_t(z,\tilde{z})$ from inverting the Laplace transforms in \eqref{def:DBG}:

 where $\mathring{P}^\beta_t$ are linear functionals on $\B_+(\Bbb C)$ with density

 and we set